hardwario/bc-website/content/academy/do-you-have-a-dragon´s-fire-or-an-arctic-wind-in-you.en.md

   This is an IoT project which focuses on enhancing your digital skills.
 With the BigClown Starter Kit, you can set up a device to measure the temperature of your breath and that of your friends.
-What do you need to do to win? meta.title: Do you have a dragon´s fire or an arctic wind in you? meta.description: >-
+What do you need to do to win? meta.title: Do you have a dragon's fire or an arctic wind in you? meta.description: >-
   This is an IoT project which focuses on enhancing your digital skills.
 With the BigClown Starter Kit, you can set up a device to measure the temperature